risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-iceberg.md

 ) TBLPROPERTIES ('format-version'='2')";
 ```

-### Install and launch RisingWave

-To install and start RisingWave locally, see the [Get started](/get-started.md) guide.
-We recommend running RisingWave locally for testing purposes.

 ### Create an upstream materialized view or source

-Once RisingWave has started, connect to an upstream data source.
-We will use the `datagen` built-in source as the upstream data.
-For more details on the built-in data generator, see the [Load generator](../create-source/create-source-datagen.md) topic.

 The following query creates an `append-only` source.
 For more details on creating a source, see [`CREATE SOURCE`](../sql/commands/sql-create-source.md) .